varunshaji98/investsavvy/docs/ci-cd.md

 ## Objective

-Implement a CI/CD Workflow through GitHub Actions that involves containerizing the backend server into a docker image, testing its API functionalities through automated unit testing, and deploying the server if everything works.
+Implement a CI/CD Workflow through GitHub Actions that involves:
+- containerizing the backend server into a docker image
+- testing its API functionalities through automated unit testing, and
+- deploying the server if everything works.

 This workflow is limited to push/pull requests into backend folder of main branch
 ```yml